 NFT art sold over can vary greatly in theme and composition.
 However, we can still observe a few patterns that may help you decide how to create your art style:

 NFT art is intentionally designed to be optimized for the digital medium.
-As such, there is no strict requirement to be good at perspective or any other classical techniques.
-Sure, freshly made Jackson Pollock-style scribbles are going to be a hard sell, but it is not impossible with the right theme or message.
+As such, there is no strict requirement to be good at perspective or other classical techniques.
+Sure, freshly made Jackson Pollock-style scribbles will be a hard sell, but it is not impossible with the right theme or message.

 Modern art tends to forego physical accuracies and take whatever visual aesthetic could deliver the intended emotion and tone.
 The same applies to NFT art, although you need to remember to maintain its theme (in other words, keep it obvious enough).

 Make your NFT art into a literal graphical asset.
-If you have a 3D model of some unique object that you have fabricated, it can be sold as an NFT to someone that might be interested in using it somewhere… interactive.
+If you have a 3D model of some unique object you have fabricated, it can be sold as an NFT to someone interested in using it somewhere… interactive.

 you shouldn’t just keep your NFTs on a marketplace and expect them to become as expensive as a Beeple art.
 Reach beyond your blockchain network.
 Maybe open a Twitter account, and start posting samples of your work.
 Create a website that details the finer workings of your revolutionary style.
 Do anything (legal) that will get the attention of the masses.